VianPatel/vian4.com/config/projects/ThermalCamera/page.md

-# Thermal Camera Driver Info
+A driver enabling communication between a RPI Pico and a mlx90640 thermal sensor

-The thermal camera driver allows communication between an rpi and an mlx90640
+# Use cases